tableau/hyper-db/website/docs/sql/external/formats.md

 :::

 :::note
-If an Arrow file contains columns with unsupported data types or encodings, Hyper can still read the other columns in the file, as long as you do not select any unsupported columns.
+If an Arrow file contains columns with unsupported data types, Hyper can still read the other columns in the file, as long as you do not select any unsupported columns.
+This is not the case for unsupported encodings, i.e. Dictionary encodings, we cannot read Arrow files that contain any dictionaries.
 :::

 :::note